AppSynergy/asteroids/spec/Asteroids.md

 5. Each level starts with a few large asteroids drifting in various directions on the screen.

 >> PARTLY DONE:
->> - Need to introduce levels
+>> - Need to introduce more than one level.
->> - Need to randomize start positions

 6. Objects wrap around screen edges – for instance, an asteroid that drifts off the top edge of the screen reappears at the bottom and continues moving in the same direction.